 Generally speaking all prophecy focuses on Christ, either in connection with his earthly sojourn or his subsequent return.
 For example, the developments and judgments contained in the book of Revelation are slated to be realized during the Lord’s Day.
 Likewise, the prophecies of Daniel all culminate in revealing some aspect of Christ’s kingdom in relation to the competing earthly kingdoms.
 That being the case, consider the 7th chapter of Daniel.

 The unusually ferocious wild beast with ten horns has a small horn that emerges and supplants three of the ten.
 The angel explained that the little horn would humiliate three kings.
 The Watchtower teaches that the little horn emerged back in the 16th century as the British Empire and the three humiliated kings were the Spanish, French and Dutch, which the British ultimately defeated over the course of two centuries in various naval engagements.
-(The falsity of the Watchtower’s interpretation is discussed in detail in the article: The Spanish Armada or World War Three)

 But is the Watchtower’s interpretation in keeping with the established pattern; namely, that prophecy revolves around Christ?
 Or does God merely want to dazzle us with his ability to foretell future events even if those fulfillments are mere historic trivia, wholly unrelated to the manifestation of Christ’s kingdom, as the Watchtower’s proffered interpretation would suggest?
 Or is it more reasonable that the emergence of the little horn and the uprooting of the three competing horns have relevance for the day of Christ?
 Surely, the latter is the case.